Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

 If you’d rather throw your pumpkin than eat it or decorate with it, try building a pumpkin catapult or trebuchet.
-This is not as quick and easy as most of our suggestions so far, but it could make for some good bonding out in the driveway.
+This is not as quick and easy as most of our suggestions so far, but it could make for some good family bonding time out in the driveway.

 19. Transform a Pumpkin Into a Canvas

-Pumpkin-painting is a great chance for kids to have fun creating art with pumpkins, especially if they’re a little young for carving tools.
+Pumpkin painting is a great chance for kids to have fun creating art with pumpkins, especially if they’re a little young for carving tools.

 All you need is some butcher or craft paper, a few paper plates and washable paint.
 Or get a little more creative — The Artful Parent explains the details.

 Not a fan of eating the seeds?
 Instead, hold onto them to plant in your garden next spring.
 Kids will enjoy watering the seeds and think they’ve seen a magical trick when those little leaves start to sprout.

 Growing your own pumpkins will save you money — and let you enjoy even more homemade treats next year.

 21. Compost Your Pumpkin